-- 1. HESC 381 as one of their first courses upon admission to the degree. - College core requirements (see College core requirements for Bachelor of Science in Health Sciences degree). - 3.
-Health sciences core courses. - 4.
-Courses as required by the emphasis (clinicals required for advanced imaging only). - 5.
-Health sciences electives as stipulated by the emphasis. - 6.
+- 3. College core requirements (see College core requirements for Bachelor of Science in Health Sciences degree). - 4.
+Health sciences core courses. - 5.
+Courses as required by the emphasis (clinicals required for advanced imaging only). - 6.
+Health sciences electives as stipulated by the emphasis. - 7.
 Other courses as stipulated by the emphasis.